youssef-saaed/Data-Compression-Techniques-From-Scratch/ImageDPCM/README.md

 * `DPCM.java`: The main class that orchestrates the DPCM encoding and decoding process.
 It takes command-line arguments to specify the predictor, quantization levels, and input/output file paths.
 * `Encoder.java`: Responsible for the encoding process, including prediction, difference calculation, and quantization.
 * `Decoder.java`: Responsible for the decoding process, which involves reversing the quantization and adding the predicted value to the received difference to reconstruct the pixel value.
-* `ImageProcessor.java`: Provides utility functions for reading and writing image files (likely supporting common formats like JPG).
+* `ImageProcessor.java`: Provides utility functions for reading and writing image files.
 * `UniformQuantizer.java`: Implements a uniform quantization scheme to reduce the number of bits required to represent the prediction errors.
 * `Predictor.java`: An interface defining the contract for different prediction strategies.
 * `FirstOrderPredictor.java`: Implements a first-order prediction, where the predicted value of the current pixel is based on the value of its immediate neighbor (e.g., the pixel to its left).